 What Age Does Mental Health Illness Show Up?

 Half of all mental health disorders show first signs before a person turns 14 years old.
 Three quarters begin before the age of 24.
 The first episodes of schizophrenia, bipolar disorder and major depressive disorder tend to appear in the late teens and early 20s.
+[Tweet “Results of a survey carried out by WHO show clearly that the first onset of mental disorders usually occurs in childhood or adolescence.
+Children can develop the same mental health conditions as adults, but their symptoms may be different.”]

 Symptoms often start in early childhood, although some disorders may develop during the teenage years.
 Mental illness can impact social and cognitive functions and decrease one’s energy levels, which can prevent the adoption of healthy behaviour.
 Young people may take on eating and sleeping habits that aren’t healthy or even smoke and abuse substances, as a response to their symptoms, thereby contributing to worse health outcomes.